 How to Write a Significant Memoir

 That our memoir is insignificant is about the last thing we memoir writers ever want to read about our magnum opus.
+How do we write a significant memoir?

 What separates a significant memoir from an insignificant one?